 If you create a culture that welcomes all feedback and gives your employees the right tools to manage a complaint, you can improve customer engagement and experience.

 Here are six tools you can use to encourage employee participation and help turn negative reviews positive:

 1. Set up a leaderboard.
-Encourage employees to respond to customer reviews by creating a little competition, either between employees or between departments.
+Encourage employees to respond to negative reviews by creating a little competition, either between employees or between departments.

 2. Make it easy with response templates.
 Response templates take the guesswork out of crafting responses.
 When your employees have approved templates they can use to handle different types of reviews, they feel more comfortable responding.
 You also gain assurance that they’ll use the appropriate sentiment for each response.
 The best practice is to have them personalize templates to address specific situations.

-3. Respond promptly.
+3. Respond to a bad review promptly.
 Past customers post complaints online because they had a subpar experience at a location.
 In most cases, customers not only want the issue fixed, they also want other people to see how you handle the situation.
-We recommend responding to 100 percent of negative reviews, and at least 20 percent of positive ones.
+It’s in the We recommend responding to 100 percent of negative reviews, and at least 20 percent of positive ones.

 4. Own up to the mistake.
 Customers may have had a legitimate bad experience, so it’s important to understand their point of view and feelings.
 You can gain an advocate by ensuring that the front line takes responsibility and works with each customer to resolve issues.

 5. Take the discussion offline.
 When a complaint seems emotionally charged or irrational, it may be necessary to handle it offline to keep it from escalating.
 Turn the complaint over to Operations for handling, or give the customer an email address or direct number to Customer Support.
 Sometimes showing a willingness to help is enough to resolve the conflict.

 6. Generate representative reviews: The best way to get a fair, balanced and accurate picture of your overall service levels is by asking all of your customers to review your locations.